 The trick to great business credit

 In order to have great credit you need a variety of accounts: commercial credit cards, vendor payment terms, and a business bank account, to name a few.
-Once the right accounts are established, used correctly, and reported to credit you are on your way to a more graceful loan approval process.
+Once the right accounts are established, used correctly, and reported to credit bureaus, you are on your way to a more graceful loan approval process.
 At that point applying for a small business loan, conventional loans, or invoice factoring can generate approvals.
 The management of your vendor accounts and payments is a crucial part of having great reports – even one small late payment can cause denial of a loan.